 “Cicadas begin life as a rice-shaped egg, which the female deposits in a groove she makes in a tree limb, using her ovipositor.
 The groove provides shelter and exposes the tree fluids, which the young cicadas feed on.
 These grooves can kill small branches.
-When the branches die, and the leaves turn brown, it is called flagging.
+When the branches die, and the leaves turn brown, this is called flagging.

 Once the egg hatches, it begins to feed on that tree like a vampire sucking all the life out of it.
 Once the cicada gets bigger, it falls to the ground and tunnels underneath, hidden and feasting on the root of the tree.

 The Bible often compares people to trees.

 The Tree is also Israel.

-“But if some of the branches were broken off, and you, being a wild olive, were grafted in among them and became partaker with them of the rich root of the olive tree, do not be arrogant toward the branches; but if you are arrogant, remember that it is not you who supports the root, but the root supports you” (Romans 11:17-18 NASB).
+“But if some of the branches were broken off, and you, being a wild olive, were grafted in among them and became partaker with them of the rich root of the olive tree, do not be arrogant toward the branches; but if you are arrogant, remember that it is not you who supports the root, but the root supports you” (Romans 11:17-18, NASB).

-We need the root and the rich sap of the olive tree.
+We need the root and the rich sap of the Olive Tree.
 We need it to survive in our gatherings.

 These cicadas live under the ground anywhere from two to seventeen years, and while they are underneath, they are actively feeding like a termite on the tree’s roots.
-The book of Jude warns of those who are hidden among us too.
+The book of Jude (Judah) warns of those who are hidden among us too.

 “Yet in the same way these men, also by dreaming, defile the flesh, and reject authority, and revile angelic majesties.
 But Michael the archangel, when he disputed with the devil (Adversary) and argued about the body of Moses (Israel,) did not dare pronounce against him a railing judgment, but said, “The Lord rebuke you!”
 But these men revile the things which they do not understand; and the things which they know by instinct, like unreasoning animals, by these things they are destroyed.
 Woe to them!”
+(Jude 1:8-10).

-Original Word: מַלְאָך Part of Speech: Noun Masculine Transliteration: Malak Phonetic Spelling: (mal-awk’) Short Definition: angel ambassadors (2), angel (101), angels (9), envoys (1), messenger (24), messengers (76).’
+“Strong’s 4397: Malak: a messenger.”
+Malak Phonetic Spelling: (mal-awk’) Short Definition: angel ambassadors (2), angel (101), angels (9), envoys (1), messenger (24), messengers (76).’

-“Males sing by flexing their tymbals, which are drum-like organs found in their abdomens.
+Males sing by flexing their tymbals, which are drum-like organs found in their abdomens.
 Small muscles rapidly pull the tymbals in and out of shape — like the cap of a Snapple bottle.
 The sound is intensified by the cicada’s mostly hollow abdomen.”
-Cicada News, Facts, Lifecycle & Sounds | Cicada Mania.

 “If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 If I have the gift of prophecy and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 And if I give all my possessions to feed the poor, and if I surrender my body [a]to be burned, but do not have love, it profits me nothing” (1st Cor.
 13:1-3 NASB).